-Oregon Republican Party falsely calls Capital riot a ‘false flag’ meant to ‘discredit President Trump’
+Oregon Republican Party falsely calls U.S. Capitol riot a ‘false flag’ meant to ‘discredit President Trump’

 “The ten Republican House members, by voting to impeach Trump, repeated history by conspiring to surrender our nation to Leftist forces seeking to establish dictatorship void of all cherished freedoms and liberties,” the resolution says.

-Without elaboration, the group also incorrectly claims there is “growing evidence” that the riot at the Capitol was a ‘false flag’ operation, meaning an event undertaken by one group that is disguised as another.
-The term has been co-opted by the far-right to support false conspiracy theories.
+Without elaboration, the group also incorrectly claims there is “growing evidence” that the riot at the U.S. Capitol was a ‘false flag’ operation, meaning an event undertaken by one group that is disguised as another.
+The term has been co-opted by the far-right to support false claims.

 “They’re using the circumstance that’s occurred and they’ve turned it around and said, ‘You know what?
 We need to declare all of these so-called ‘groups’ that we don’t like as insurrectionists,’” Kevin Hoar, the state party’s communications director, said in a video.